Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Evaluation

 For the 10Gbps connected clients, traffic shaping with the 2Mbps schedule causes an increase of max 212.2x (median 96.3x) in the segment download latency; however, the absolute latencies are still below 700ms and therefore well below the 5 second deadline, hence not user-perceivable.
 In no cases did the video player skip.

 \fi

-\textbf{Medical service.~} Next, we measured \sys's impact on the throughput and response latency of the medical server when serving its corpus.
+\textbf{Medical service.~} Next, we measured \sys's impact on the throughput and response latency of the medical server.
+We use a corpus of static HTML pages downloaded from MedicineNet, a medical website \cite{medicinenet}, in August 2020.
 We used 3 clusters with at least 2048 elements each, which yields an average padding overhead of 142.8\%.
-Clients request different pages concurrently and synchronously for 120s.
+Modified wrk2~\cite{wrk2} based clients issue HTTPS GET requests for different pages concurrently and synchronously for 120s.
 Prior to the measurement, we ran the workload for 10s to warm up caches.

 We selected 1,000 files from the 3 clusters in proportion 65\%, 30\%, and 5\%, and used this as a workload trace.
 Each client requests files from the trace in a random order.
 For comparison, we also stressed the server with requests only to the largest file in the corpus (521.9KB).
-Figure~\ref{fig:mwxput} shows the throughput vs average latency for the baseline and {\sys} with varying number of concurrent client requests.
-The error bars show the standard deviations of the average latencies. \update{{\bf Base} corresponds to the baseline, {\bf {\sys}} and {\bf {\sys}-lowlat} correspond to {\sys} with schedules using the 99th and 80th percentile initial response latency, respectively. }
+Figure~\ref{fig:mwxput} shows the throughput vs average latency for \update{two insecure} baselines and \update{two schedule configurations of} {\sys} with varying number of concurrent client requests \update{(denoted by the data point~labels)}.
+The error bars show the standard deviations of the average latencies. {\bf Base} corresponds to the baseline \update{without any shaping}, \update{{\bf Static} corresponds to a baseline where the HTML pages are statically padded but the response traffic is not paced}, {\bf {\sys}} and {\bf {\sys}-lowlat} correspond to {\sys} with schedules using the 99th and 80th \%ile initial response latency, respectively.

-Unlike the baseline, \sys's latency remains constant until the maximal throughput, because latency is determined \update{only} by the transmission schedule.
-Once the server is at capacity, it fails to serve additional requests and clients time out. \update{With {\bf {\sys}-lowlat} a few requests (\eg less than 50 out of 85K) timeout even at lower loads; we ignore these in the average latency and throughput measurements.}
+\update{The performance of {\bf Static} is nearly the same as {\bf Base} because the padding added is low for the trace workload and zero for the largest file, implying that there is not much difference in the two workloads.} Unlike the baseline, \sys's latency remains constant until the maximal throughput, because latency is determined only by the transmission schedule.
+Once the server is at capacity, it fails to serve additional requests and clients time out.
+With {\bf {\sys}-lowlat} a few requests (\eg less than 50 out of 85K) timeout even at lower loads. \update{This is because {\bf {\sys}-lowlat} uses an aggressive schedule that does not account for the server's response latencies beyond the 80th \%ile.} We ignore these timeouts in the average latency and throughput measurements.